buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/README.md

 * _IfcProcedure_: Captures device procedures that may be run arbitrarily or in response to events.
 * _IfcTask_: Captures device programs that may be scheduled at various times.

-> HISTORY&nbsp; New schema in IFC2x2.
+> HISTORY  New schema in IFC2x2.